 The one who possibly ever was close to understanding “The Theory of relativity” were Buddha said, Einstein.
 Collectively the same ideas”everything interconnected and that nothing existed alone.”
 Einstein believed also if human existence would survive, it sounds dramatic, but Einstein understood that only by widening our compassion to include all lifeforms would it be possible for humans to survive in the future.
 The actual value of a human determined by the measure of obtained liberation from the self is the value of “living a life for others.”
 Einstein believed that we should think of solutions in a new manner.”
 We shall require a substantially new way of thinking if humanity is to survive, said“, Albert Einstein.
 Einstein believed that only a robust collective movement could make a real difference.
 A massive global change that includes a higher level of spiritual development with less weight of human material progress can level out the unbalance of wealth.

 Einstein believed in a global cosmic religion

-Einstein talked about a common global religion: it should transcend personal God and avoid dogma and theology, covering both natural and transcendent, based on a religious sense arising from the experience all things natural and non-material as a meaningful unity.
+Einstein talked about a universal global religion: it should transcend personal God and avoid dogma and theology, covering both natural and transcendent, based on a religious sense arising from experience all things natural and non-material as a meaningful unity.
 Buddhism answers this description.
-If there were, any religion that could cope with modern scientific needs it would be Buddhism.
-Buddha pointed out; everyone needed to find his or her own truth; when found, follow it, wholeheartedly.
-However, watch out, as there are many charlatans; Buddha was referring to gurus and others who earn a lot of money on people’s uncertainty.
+If there were, any religion that could cope with modern scientific needs, it would be Buddhism.
+Buddha pointed out; everyone needed to find his or her truth; when found, follow it, wholeheartedly.
+However, watch out, as there are many charlatans; Buddha was referring to gurus and others who earn a lot of money on people’s uncertainty